Universal Translation Services

 Why should you consider hiring us?

-There’s a one in a million chance of any technical error in our official translation of Pashto.
-If any of our clients seems not satisfied with our translations, we reconsider their application and significantly improve the translation of documents.
+There’s a one-in-a-million chance of any technical error in our official translation of Pashto.
+If any of our clients seem unsatisfied with our translations, we reconsider their application and significantly improve the translation of documents.
 Our professional translators take minimum time in the translation process and proofreading.

-Also, we consider applications for the post of Afghan Translator, mostly from people who are Afghan nationals.
+Also, we consider applications for the Afghan Translator post, mostly from Afghan nationals.
 Along with Pashto translations for Afghanistan, our Farsi translators help us provide top-quality Farsi translations for Farsi documents.
 Our Persian document translation is also flawless and reflects professionalism.
 We also deliver translation services for U.S. Citizenship and Immigration Services.

 Our Objective

-We, Universal Translations, deliver the best-certified translation Afghanistan services, isolating ourselves from our competitors in the Translation industry.
+Universal Translations delivers the best-certified translation Afghanistan services, isolating ourselves from our competitors in the Translation industry.
 Our goal is to provide our clients with the translations within time.
-We have hired experienced translators who provide certified and professional English translation of Pashto and aim to provide quality translations to our customers.
+We have hired experienced translators who provide certified and professional English translations of Pashto and aim to provide quality translations to our customers.

-Moreover, we also provide our customers with affordable translations which fall under their budget.
+Moreover, we also provide our customers with affordable translations that fall under their budget.
 With every passing day, we are expanding.
-We have grown by delivering translations for all types of documents, whether they are legal documents, personal documents such as marriage certificates, birth certificates, death certificates, and divorce certificates, or official documents such as financial records.
+We have grown by delivering translations for all types of documents, whether legal documents, personal documents such as marriage certificates, birth certificates, death certificates, divorce certificates, or official documents such as financial records.

 Denouement

-To sum up, everything we have stated so far, it seems like it’s not very easy to look for a trustworthy time translation company that can deliver professional translations.
-If you find one, the company itself may not be responsible or may be a potential scam.
+To summarize everything we have stated, looking for a trustworthy time translation company that can deliver professional translations is not easy.
+If you find one, the company itself may not be responsible or maybe a potential scam.

 Some translation companies even accept your documents to secure a good amount of money.
-They do not have professional translators having vast experience and portray themselves as a company; they aren’t.
+They do not have professional translators with vast experience and portray themselves as a company; they aren’t.

 A certified translation is not a certified copy.
-A certified translation is a document that has been translated by a professional translator and includes a statement from the translator certifying that the translation is accurate.
-A certified copy, the English translation, on the other hand, is a copy of a document that has been approved by a government official or notary as being an accurate copy of the original.
+A certified translation is a document translated by a professional translator and includes a statement from the translator certifying that the translation is accurate.
+On the other hand, a certified copy, the English translation, is a copy of a document that a government official or notary has approved as an accurate copy of the original.

 There are 44 alphabets in Pashto.
 The Pashto alphabet is made up of 44 unique characters.

 Pashto is an ancient language with a rich history and culture.
 Pashto is an Indo-European language.
-Pashto is an almost 2500 years old language.
+Pashto is an almost 2500-year-old language.
 Pashto is also related to Persian and Iranian languages.

 Although Farsi and Pashto are both Iranian languages, they are pretty different from each other.
 Farsi and Pashto have different historical origins, linguistic structures, and vocabularies.